sideloading/sideloading-master-guide/introduction/what-is-sideloading/faq.md

 ## Do I need to buy a developer account?

+If you want to sideload without revocations and as many apps as you want without computer, yes.

-No!
-You can use a free one, however, apps will be limited to 7 days, at which point you will have to resign.
+You still can use a free one, however, apps will be limited to 7 days, at which point you will have to resign.
+You can also have only up to 3 apps.

 See the following: